Vol. 61, 2022

 molecular phylogenetic analysis.
 Our discovery marks the first new

-species of pseudoscorpions ever reported in Taiwan since 1937, as well
+species of pseudoscorpions reported in Taiwan since 1937, as well

 as the first records of the family Garypidae in Taiwan and of Garypus

 in East Asia.
-Moreover, the discovery of the two new species in Taiwan
+Moreover, the discovery of these two new species in Taiwan

 fills the regional distribution gap between Garypus in Thailand and